 - Make in voluntary.
 You are probably never going to convince a teenager that does not want to learn about mindfulness to buy into the practice.
 Anyone who is the parent or teacher of teenagers knows that you cannot force them to do anything.
 If you make it voluntary, however, after explaining the benefits of mindfulness, you are much more likely to be able to inspire mindfulness in teens, without having to drag them along the path.

 If your daughter is struggling with emotional or behavioral difficulties, it can be hard to imagine your family can be happy again.
-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, can help.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, can help.

 For more information about Asheville Academy, please call 800.264.8709.